 What about neurological issues and concerns, like a concussion or mild TBI, or other acquired brain injury?
 Or a learning disability, or other neurological concerns like autism and attention problems?

-What about trauma related concerns, such as a single acute trauma that arises
+Or trauma related concerns, such as a single acute trauma that arises

 from a motor vehicle accident?
 Or the trauma related issues that